Winter Weather Preparedness

 Additional resources to help you become better prepared for winter weather and other emergency events can be found at:

 In the event flooding conditions become more severe, the City of Pacific will activate their Emergency Operations Center (EOC).
 If activated, the number to call for further information is 253-939-1128.
 This number will only live when the EOC is activated.
 Once activated, the notification number will be posted on a reader board located at the north entrance of Butte and White River Drive, the Police Department reader board and a public announcement via a patrol car exterior speaker in your neighborhood.
-A dedicated call receiver will be present in the Emergency Operations Center to provide you with updated information as it become available.
-Once deactivated, we will notify you on the reader boards and via a patrol car PA system in your neighborhood.
+A dedicated call receiver will be present in the Emergency Operations Center to provide you with updated information as it

 The City recognizes that flooding events can be both dangerous and scary.
 However, together we will get through these difficulties and challenges.
 We thank you for your cooperation, patience, and understanding the the City is giving its best efforts on your behalf.